-Many specimens in nanotechnology are very thin and of relatively large area, metal injection molding produces intricate parts of variety of shapes, while pharmaceutical research may yield only
+Many specimens in nanotechnology are very thin and of relatively large area, metal injection molding produces intricate parts of variety of shapes, while pharmaceutical research may yield only small

-to measure volumes of order of few microliters.
+volumes of order of few microliters.

 The micropycnometer utilizes the gas displacement technique and features dual reference chambers.
 An inert gas is introduced and removed from the sample chamber in a continuous way using a